thingsboard/thingsboard.github.io/docs/samples/demo-account.md

 ## Rules

- - Demo Alarm Rule - creates alarm when uploaded temperature is greater then or equal to 100.
+ - Demo Alarm Rule - creates an alarm when uploaded temperature is greater than or equal to 100.
- - Demo Time RPC Rule - allows device to send *getTime* RPC requests to fetch current server time.
+ - Demo Time RPC Rule - allows a device to send *getTime* RPC requests to fetch current server time.
- - Demo Messaging RPC Rule - allows device to send *getDevices* and *sendMsg* RPC requests to enable messaging between devices.
+ - Demo Messaging RPC Rule - allows a device to send *getDevices* and *sendMsg* RPC requests to enable messaging between devices.

 ## Plugins